Pathfinder FAQs For Coaches

 Q: I don’t need to pay for the student-athlete registration if they aren’t going to race, right?

 A: Wrong!
 Initially the student-athlete Pathfinder should be registered in the Pit Zone to the point of payment.
 Upon receipt of the stipend, their NICA registration is to be paid for in order to complete their NICA registration.
+Being a NICA registered student-athlete is a requirement of the scholarship program.

 Q: I need to register the Pathfinder(s) on my team by a certain deadline in the Pit Zone.
 Will the stipend be sent to me in time to cover those student-athletes?
 Am I expected to cover all costs until the stipend arrives?